Let's take a look at some unique Xomega features that set it apart from other code generators and low-code platforms.

 Go beyond just table editors

-A lot of code generators work primarily off of the structure of your database, and therefore can generate little more than just a UI for browsing and editing your database tables.
-This is rarely they way you need your application to look for all but the simplest views.
+A lot of code generators work primarily off of the structure of your database and, therefore, can generate little more than just a UI for browsing and editing your database tables.
+This is rarely the way you need your application to look for all but the simplest views.

 By contrast, Xomega generates the UI based on the structure of your service operations, which can range from straight reads and updates for a single table to sophisticated nested data structures that may involve any fields from other tables, calculated fields, or even fields from external sources.

 If you think about it, you'll see that the structure of the service operations maps much better to the structure of your UI.
 Indeed, for any field that you need to display on the screen, you usually need it present in the corresponding

 read list operation to populate that field.
 Similarly, editable fields on the screen must usually be present in the